The Froze Bros

 Because we’re just a little cooler.

 New episodes are released weekly.
-Music for the show is provided by Substrates.
+Music for the show is by Substrates.

 Episodes